 THIS DATE IN HISTORY: Jan.
 24

-1981: Bossy matches Maurice Richard's record of 50 goals in 50 games when he scores twice late in the third period of the New York Islanders' 7-4 victory against the Quebec Nordiques at Nassau Coliseum.
+1981: Mike Bossy matches Maurice Richard's record of 50 goals in 50 games when he scores twice late in the third period of the New York Islanders' 7-4 victory against the Quebec Nordiques at Nassau Coliseum.

 1937: Howie Morenz scores the 271st and final goal of his NHL career during the Montreal Canadiens' 4-1 win against the Chicago Blackhawks at Chicago Stadium.
-Four days later, his career comes to an abrupt end when he sustains a career-ending leg injury against the Blackhawks in a game at the Forum.
+Four days later, his career comes to an abrupt end when he sustains a leg injury against the Blackhawks in a game at the Forum.

-1960: Chicago's Glenn Hall ties the NHL record for consecutive games played by a goaltender when he appears in his 328th straight game, a 3-2 loss to the Canadiens.
+1960: Chicago's Glenn Hall ties the NHL record for consecutive games played by a goalie when he appears in his 328th straight game, a 3-2 loss to the Canadiens.
 Hall matches the mark set by Montreal's Georges Vezina.